openpnp/openpnp/Script-Actuators.md

 ## Step 3 - Test the Actuator

-You will see that the new actuator will appear under the Scripts menu like this
+You will see that the new script will appear under the Scripts menu like this

 ![image](https://user-images.githubusercontent.com/1681591/113160044-059c8d80-9235-11eb-84eb-b7c10f9a120c.png)